 - Try an Italian version using Italian sausage and grated Parmesan or mozzarella cheese.

-Store the muffins in an airtight container or wrap individual sausage cheese muffins in plastic wrap and keep them in the refrigerator for up to 5 days.
-For longer storage, wrap well and store in the freezer for up to 3 months.
+Store the muffins in an airtight container, or wrap individual sausage cheese muffins in plastic wrap and keep them in the refrigerator for up to 5 days.
+For longer storage, wrap well and freeze for up to 3 months.
+Thaw frozen muffins in the refrigerator overnight before reheating.

 Reheat refrigerated muffins wrapped in a paper towel for up to 60 seconds in the microwave.
 Frozen muffins should be defrosted overnight in the refrigerator before reheating.

-These muffins are great with a side of mixed fresh fruit, a mixture of chopped tomatoes and diced avocado, and of course juice, tea, coffee, or milk to drink.
+These muffins are great with a side of mixed fresh fruit, a mixture of chopped tomatoes and diced avocado, and, of course, juice, tea, coffee, or milk to drink.
+They’re also delicious alongside soups and stews at lunch or dinner!

 Easy Sausage Muffins